onurcantasbas/BankWebApp/README.md

 Definex final project BankWebbApp is on live at
 #### http://definex.analysis4nft.com

-To build docker container. go to project directory which is contain docker-compose.yarnl file and execute the code down below on powerShell:
+To build docker container. go to project directory which is contain docker-compose.yml file and execute the code down below on powerShell:
 ```console
 docker-compose up